devpi/devpi/README.rst

 For getting started, more docs see https://doc.devpi.net/

 Holger Krekel, Florian Schulze, April 2017
-(contact us at office at merlinux.eu for support contracts and paid help)
+(contact us at mail at pyfidelity.com for support contracts and paid help)